openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput_advanced.md

 * For the **GPU**:
    * When the parallel slack is small (e.g. only 2-4 requests executed simultaneously), then using the streams for the GPU may suffice
       * Notice that the GPU runs 2 request per stream, so 4 requests can be served by 2 streams
-      * Alternatively, consider single stream with small batch size (e.g. 2), that would total the same 4 inputs in flight
+      * Alternatively, consider single stream with small batch size (e.g. 2) with 2 requests, that would total the same 4 inputs in flight
    * Typically, for 4 and more requests the batching delivers better throughput
    * Batch size can be calculated as "number of inference requests executed in parallel" divided by the "number of requests that the streams consume"
       * E.g. if you process 16 cameras (by 16 requests inferenced _simultaneously_) with the two GPU streams (each can process two requests), the batch size per request is 16/(2*2)=4

 * For the **CPU always use the streams first**
    * On the high-end CPUs, using moderate (2-8) batch size _in addition_ to the maximum number of streams, may further improve the performance.